-If you're confirming their slot to a webinar, include important date and links.
-For digital downloads and purchases, be sure to show them how to access their purchase.
+Suppose you're confirming their slot to a webinar, including the important dates and links.
+For digital downloads and purchases, show them how to access their purchase.

-Add a distinct button for a CTA to get your customer to further engage with your business.
-The CTA button can either be for order tracking, a link to the store site with additional products, subscription reminders, or an option to review the product.
+The CTA button can be for order tracking, a link to the store site with additional products, subscription reminders, or an option to review the product.

-You can also use confirmation emails to discreetly promote more of your business to the customer.
-A confirmation email can include suggestions for other products and services that the customer may be interested in.
+You can also use confirmation emails to promote more of your business to the customer discreetly.
+A confirmation email can include suggestions for other products and services the customer may be interested in.

-Other additions include incentives or discounts to encourage return shoppers, invitations to connect with your social media pages, options for subscribing to the newsletter, and promotions for the loyalty program of your business.
+Other additions include incentives or discounts to encourage return shoppers, invitations to connect with your social media pages, options for subscribing to the newsletter, and promotions for your business's loyalty program.

 Source: Blue Stout